 * Some icing sugar (deffo)

-I dolloped small balls of the resultant mixture onto greaseproof paper-lined baking sheets, leaving good space between them to flatten as they cooked, and into a preheated 200°C oven they went, for eight to ten minutes.
-Smoky chocolate spiciness filled the flat.
-They emerged so:
+3. Dollop small balls of the resultant mixture onto greaseproof paper-lined baking sheets, leaving good space between them to flatten as they cook.

-I wanted to ‘dress’ some of them.
 The idea was to melt some white chocolate and drizzle it over the chocookies (yes, that’s a real word), and this was meant to represent settled snow.
 (I take my work seriously.)
-But as I melted the chocolate it took on a more custard yellowy appearance, and at some stage a spoon I used for the cocoa got involved in the stirring proceedings and contaminated the ‘snow’, further denting its ambitions towards whiteness.
-Sludgy snow, then - salvaged somewhat by dusting a smattering of icing sugar atop.
-Naturally, this represented freshly falling snow.
-(Like I said - seriously.)
+But as I melted the chocolate, it took on a more custardy appearance, and at some stage a spoon I used for the cocoa got involved and contaminated the ‘snow’, further denting its ambitions of whiteness.
+Sludgy snow, then – salvaged somewhat by a dusting of icing sugar atop.
+Naturally, this represented falling snow.
+(Like I said – seriously.)
 Here are some of the better examples:

 On reflection, the experimental economy bauble was a decorative error: